martinda/gradle-multi-project-demo1/README.md

 Yes, Gradle now tells you that those tasks are really subproject tasks, but it no longer tells you that the same tasks as also callable from the root project.
-To know what's available from the root project, you need to run `./gradlew tasks`.
+To know what's callable from the root project, you need to run `./gradlew tasks`.

 When running the tasks from the root project, gradle dives into the